Stochastic Bregman Proximal Gradient Method Revisited: Kernel Conditioning and Painless Variance Reduction: Improving the instance-dependent complexity

-\end{lemma} As the proof of this lemma is very standard, it is relegated to Appendix \ref{appendix:subsec:finite-sum}.
+As the proof of this lemma is very standard, it is relegated to Appendix \ref{appendix:sec:VR}.
+However, we should also bear in mind that $\cGshe(\cdot)\neq\cGphe(\cdot)$ due to constraint $x\in\cX_s$ in each epoch.
+It is not the primal gradient mapping that we aim to bound eventually.
 Given this lemma, we can obtain the following descent result.
-Different from the standard descent result for stochastic BPG methods such as \cite{ding2023nonconvex}, we need to keep the descent both in terms of the true restricted gradient mapping $\|\cGshl(x_{s,k})\|^2$ and the Bregman divergence term $D_h(x_{s,k+1},x_{s,k})$.
+Different from the standard descent result for stochastic BPG methods such as \cite{ding2023nonconvex}, we need to keep the descent both in terms of the true restricted primal gradient mapping $\|\cGshe(x_{s,k})\|^2$ and the Bregman divergence term $D_h(x_{s,k+1},x_{s,k})$.

-\begin{lemma} Let $\{x_{s,k}\}_{k=0}^\tau$ be the $s$-th epoch of Algorithm \ref{algorithm:sarah-finite}.
-Then we have
+\begin{lemma} Let $\{x_{s,k}\}_{k=0}^{\tau_s}$ be the $s$-th epoch of Algorithm \ref{algorithm:proxSARAH}, then we have